 Prodromal labor can sometimes change the cervix (soften it or move it from a posterior to an anterior position) but does not produce contractions that become longer, stronger and closer together that significantly dilate the cervix and deliver a baby.

-If you are experiencing prodromal labor and your cervix has dilated up to 6 centimeters, you are actually experiencing early labor and not prodromal labor.
+If you are experiencing a long, slow start to labor and your cervix has dilated up to 6 centimeters, you are actually experiencing early labor and not prodromal labor.
 This is a good thing!
 Woohooo!

 Prodromal Labor or Early Labor?

 Prodromal labor is a variation of early labor.
-The difference between prodromal labor and early labor is that the contractions of early labor get longer, stronger and closer together but also dilate the cervix up to six centimeters.
+The difference between that and early labor is that the contractions of early labor get longer, stronger and closer together but also dilate the cervix up to six centimeters.

 Some women may never experience prodromal labor, but most will have some form of early labor.